codeboy/coddy-sitetools/README.md

 coddy-sitetools
 ===============

-Tools for my site, like - blog, cms, twitter aggregation, open social and other cool stuff :)
+Tools that i used for develop sites, like - blog, cms, twitter aggregation, open social and other cool stuff :)
 Work in progress.
 I planed make some stable version in future.
+Some docs in russian in ...

 ## About this project.